jack-of-some-trades/lightweight_pycharts/lightweight_pycharts/frontend/FRONTEND_README.md

 All Javascript Files from the libraries have been removed to limit how much code is uploaded directly by this repository.
 These Javascript Files are re-transpiled locally and placed within their respective './js/.js' folders.

+The '.ts/lwpc-plugins' folder houses all the plugins written specifically for the Lightweight-PyCharts library.
+This was made a separate folder in order to maintain some level of separation between source code written for this repository and the lightweight-charts repository.

 # The Necessity for changing the file structure and imports: